Michael19842/BlueDolphin/Readme.md

 ### Example: Connecting to BlueDolpin

 Connect to BlueDolphin using the API key and tenant name provided in the admin>overview page.
 Session state will be maintained in a module variable.
-Logging in should threfore only be required once.
+Authenticationshould threfore only be required once.

 ```PowerShell
 $params = @{